enessyarali/Easy-Warehouse/DesignDocument.md

     void addRestockOrder(issueDate :Date, products :Array<String>, supplierId :Integer) Fetches from the database the supplier whose id matches the one in input by calling usr = db.loadUser(supplierId, type = SUPPLIER).
-Then, creates a new RestockOrder object by calling its constructor [the constructor will take care of checking that we are not ordering more items than what the warehouse is capable of storing].
+Then, creates a new RestockOrder object by calling its constructor [the constructor will take care of checking that we are not ordering more items than what the warehouse is capable of storing, and that all selected items are provided by the same supplier].
 Finally, if no exceptions have been raised, the order is added in the database by calling db.insertRestockOrder().

     void modifyRestockOrderState(orderId :Integer, newState :String) Fetches from the the database the requested restock order restock = db.loadRestockOrder(orderId).
 Then, calls restock.setState(newState).
 Finally, if no exceptions have been raised, the order is updated by calling db.updateRestockOrder(restock).